 Recognizing that the Company has a limited number of direct peer companies, the Compensation Committee works with the compensation consultant to select a peer group for purposes of considering market compensation data in determining the compensation of our CEO and other NEOs.
 The peer group, which is periodically reviewed and updated by the Compensation Committee, consists of companies that are similar in size (revenue and market capitalization) and in generally similar industries as the Company and with whom the Company may compete for executive talent.
-The following change was made to the peer group in 2022: adding SoFi Technologies, Inc., a consumer-oriented fintech / specialty lender whose pay philosophy, quantum, and mix can serve as an appropriate comparator.
+No changes were made to the peer group in 2023.

-The peer group utilized for purposes of setting NEO compensation components is as follows:
+The peer group utilized for purposes of setting NEO compensation is as follows:

-Peer Group (Ticker) Ally Financial Inc.(ALLY) LendingClub Corp.
-(LC) Axos Financial Inc. (AX) LendingTree Inc.(TREE) BankUnited Inc. (BKU) OneMain Holdings Inc. (OMF) Commerce Bancshares Inc.(CBSH) Prosperity Bancshares, Inc. (PB) Credit Acceptance Corp.(CACC) SoFi Technologies, Inc. (SOFI) Enova International Inc.(ENVA) Synovus Financial Corp.
+Peer Group (Ticker) Ally Financial Inc. (ALLY) LendingClub Corp.
+(LC) Axos Financial Inc. (AX) LendingTree Inc. (TREE) BankUnited Inc. (BKU) OneMain Holdings Inc. (OMF) Commerce Bancshares Inc. (CBSH) Prosperity Bancshares, Inc. (PB) Credit Acceptance Corp.
+(CACC) SoFi Technologies, Inc. (SOFI) Enova International Inc. (ENVA) Synovus Financial Corp.
 (SNV) F.N.B.
 Corp.
 (FNB) Upstart Holdings Inc. (UPST)